followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxTreeList/6 Row/rowType.md

 - *"data"*
     A row containing data.
 - *"detail"*
-    A row shown in the detail section when a user edits the row in the *'form'* editing [mode](/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/editing/#mode).
+    A row shown in the detail section when a user edits the row in the *"form"* editing [mode](/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/editing/#mode).
 - *"detailAdaptive"*
     A row shown in the detail section of the adaptive column.
 This column appears when the widget adapts to the screen or container size.
 - *"header"*